Half-Life - Kate Brown - Plutonium’s Fatal Attraction

 Plutonium Landscapes

 DuPont leaders were nervous about these waste management procedures.
 The corporation had experience polluting rivers and landscapes with chemical toxins near their factories, and insisted that the Army Corp pay for environmental assays to learn what happened to the dumped radioactive waste.
 At Hanford in the 1940s, Dupont set up a soil study, a meteorological station, and a fish lab to monitor the health of valuable salmon migrations in the Columbia River.
-The studies showed that while it took large hits of external gamma rays to kill fish, much smaller ingested doses weakened and killed fish and other experimental animals.
+The studies showed that, while it took large hits of external gamma rays to kill fish, even ingesting much smaller doses weakened and killed fish and other experimental animals.
 Weather studies showed that radioactive gases either traveled considerable distances in strong winds or hovered for long periods over the Columbia Basin when caught in an inversion.
 Researchers found, in short, that radioactive waste did not spread in a diffuse pattern, but collected in random hot spots of radioactivity.
-Soil scientists discovered that plants drank up radioactive isotopes readily from the soil and that aquifers became contaminated with radioactive liquids.
+Soil scientists discovered that plants drank up radioactive isotopes readily from the soil and that aquifers had become contaminated with radioactive liquids.
 Ichthyologists learned that fish concentrated radioactivity in their bodies at levels at least sixty times greater than the water in which they swam.
 Generally, researchers found that radioactive isotopes attached to living organisms readily made their way up the food chain.
-Despite this troubling news, even after September 1946 when General Electric took over the running of the plant, no major changes were made to waste management methods for thirty years.
-In the course of forty-four years, Hanford rolled out the plutonium content for 60,000 nuclear weapons.4 The environmental footprint of that military production, however, is immeasurable.
+Despite this troubling news, even after September 1946, when General Electric took over running the plant, no major changes were made to waste management methods for thirty years.
+In the course of forty-four years, Hanford rolled out the plutonium content for 60,000 nuclear weapons.4 The environmental footprint, however, is immeasurable.
 Indeed, it is intrinsically shape-shifting.

 Rushing to develop their own bomb and encouraged by the example of the United States, Soviet leaders followed American practices in the years following World War II.
-Soviet generals commanded Mayak, a site in the southern Russian Urals that became known as “Post Box 40.”
+Soviet generals commandeered Mayak for the purpose, a site in the southern Russian Urals that became known as “Post Box 40.”
 Engineers at Mayak dumped radioactive waste into the atmosphere, ground, and local water sources.
 High-level waste was contained temporarily in underground tanks similar to those built at Hanford.
 Unlike the high-volume, rocky Columbia River, the nearby Techa River flowed slowly, flooding frequently and bogging down in swamps and marshes.
-After just two years of operation of the Mayak Plutonium Plant, its director deemed the Techa River “exceedingly polluted.”5 By 1949, when the first Soviet nuclear bomb was tested, the plant’s underground containers for high-level waste were overflowing.
-Rather than shutting down production while new containers were built, plant directors decided to dump the high-level waste in the turgid Techa River.6 Each day, four thousand three hundred curies of waste? flowed down the river.
+After just two years of operation, the director of the Mayak Plutonium Plant deemed the Techa River “exceedingly polluted.”5 By 1949, when the first Soviet nuclear bomb was tested, the plant’s underground containers for high-level waste were overflowing.
+Rather than shutting down production while new containers were built, plant directors decided to dump the high-level waste in the turgid Techa River.6 Each day, four thousand three hundred curies of waste flowed down the river.
 From 1949 to 1951, when dumping ended, plant effluent comprised a full twenty percent of the river.
-A total of 3.2 million curies of waste clouded the river along which 124,000 people lived.7 Radioactivity became a new contour that outlined human activity and new communities of people who shared in dangerous exposures.
+A total of 3.2 million curies of waste clouded the river along which 124,000 people lived.7 Radioactivity became a new contour of human activity and of communities who shared in dangerous exposures.

-Radioactive waste redraws the spatial relationships between humans and environment on the ground and by air.
-On September 29, 1957, an underground waste storage tank exploded at the Mayak plutonium plant in the southern Urals.
+Radioactive waste redraws the spatial relationships between humans and the environment, the ground, and the air.
+On September 29, 1957, an underground waste storage tank exploded at the Mayak plant.
 The explosion sent a column of radioactive dust and gas rocketing skyward a half mile.
 Twenty million curies of radioactive fallout spread over a territory four miles wide and thirty miles long.
 An estimated 7,500 to 25,000 soldiers, students, and workers cleaned up radioactive waste ejected from the tank.
-Witnesses described hospital beds fully occupied and the death of young recruits, but the fate of 92% of the accident clean-up crew is unknown.
+Witnesses described the death of young recruits and overcrowded hospitals, but the fate of 92% of the accident clean-up crew is unknown.
 Following the radioactive trace, soldiers evacuated seven of the eighty-seven contaminated villages downwind from the explosion.
-Residents of the villages that remained were told not to eat their agricultural products or drink well water, an impossible request as there were few alternatives.
+Residents of the villages that remained were told not to eat agricultural products or drink well water, an impossible request in a place with few alternatives.
 In 1960, soldiers resettled twenty-three more villages.
 In 1958, the depopulated trace became a research station for radio-ecology.9

 The 120-square mile Arid Lands Ecology Reserve on the Atomic Energy Commission’s Hanford Project. c.
 1972.
 Source: U.S. Department of Energy.